TusharPra/asugprecon_intas/exercises/ex4/README.md

 7. Select on your scenario name which in the case of instructor is named **Order2Cash-1**
 <br><img src="/exercises/ex4/images/1.61_Ex4_Integration_Content_Select_Request.PNG" width=40% height=40%>

-8. The system will connect to API Business Hub to get the content
+8. The system will connect to SAP Business Accelerator Hub to get the content
 <br><img src="/exercises/ex4/images/1.62_Ex4_Integration_Content_Loading_API_Hub.PNG" width=40% height=40%>

 9. The content from SAP Business Accelerator Hub is displayed.
 Enter **Customer** in the search field.
 Select **Target Application**